Resourcing

 Lack of accountability

-Companies that struggle with Project Managers following a process to obtain resources for their projects can use a resource-planning software to require PM’s to allocate resources for a specific amount of hours in order to actually get that resource.
+Companies that struggle with Project Managers following a process to obtain resources for their projects can use resource management software to require PMs to allocate specific hours before confirming a booking.

 Inadequate risk assessment

 By consciously planning your resource requirements, you can factor in sicknesses, annual leave and unexpected delays.
-A good resource-management system will show leave, holidays, and other scheduling conflicts.
+A good resource planning tool shows leave, holidays, and other conflicts so plans stay realistic.

 Resource planning strategies for large projects

 Project managers must formulate an efficient strategy when planning resources for large projects.
-This begins by utilising resource management solutions to aid in planning, organising and managing the project’s resources.
+Start with resource management software for professional services to plan, organize, and manage project resources.
 Here are the core planning stages for any large project:

 Identify the resources needed